omegat-org/omegat/doc_src/Readme.md

 # Usage

-All the scripts require the language folder as argument.
+All the scripts require the language folder as argument and must be run from the `doc_src` directory.

 Note: Replace `ant` with `docgen` if you are using the `docgen` script.